TylerMoline66/foundations_capstone/readme.md

 ---> password: xyz123

+For testing purposes there is a user set up as

+email: user

+password: user

 You will then be in the program logged in as the user.
 There will be a menu for the user to access the information about that specific user. you can:

 1. Change username